agileperception/shell_cmds/ReadMe.md

   paradigm on its head.
 So put some thought into it!
 - No pull requests.
 Just push to master.
 You might have to pull first ;-)
 - Lets use [clap](https://crates.io/crates/clap) for command-line-arguments, because it's more fun.
+- Lets make unit tests.
+Running tests is fun.
+- Anyone know what to do with a man page (the .1 files)?
+Do you just...use it as-is?

 # FAQ